OurBigBook logoOurBigBook Docs OurBigBook logoOurBigBook.comSite Source code

 This exemplifies the following parameters:

 • title: analogous to the \H title argument.
 Shows up preeminently, and sets a default ID if one is not given.
-It is recommended that you don't add a period . to it, as that would show in cross references
+It is recommended that you don't add a period . to it, as that would show in internal links

 • image description argument